p4ulinely/fintwitibov/README.md

 - Initial module to manage the NLP
     - Method to convert lib Onto-PT into object.
     - Method to return the word polarizations.
+    - Method to return the polarization of an entire phrase/tweet.

 ## To Do